Air pollution and you

 Mythbusting

 Not necessarily true.
-The air you breathe inside your car can be worse than the air outside.
+The air you breathe inside your vehicle can be worse than the air outside.
 Your vehicle is surrounded by exhaust fumes from traffic, which you can breathe in as air filters don’t always remove all of the pollution from the air they circulate.

 Cycling and walking is better for your health and fitness, and you could be less exposed to air pollution than drivers because even being a short distance away from traffic makes a difference.
 You can reduce your exposure by sticking to quieter roads away from heavy traffic.
 If we all cycle and walk more and drive less, we can help reduce congestion and pollution.